 Part Number MGR1017-1-B 2002-2004 Audi A6 Quattro Wagon Models Enhanced Kit

 The Audi A6 shock mounts, shock bump stops, shock dust boot / sleeves,spring perch plates, and lower shock nuts/bolts (connects to the lower control arm) make up the front suspension (as shown).
 In addition, the front suspension is equipped with 8 control arms (each with ball joints), 2 tie rod assemblies (each with inner and outer joints), and 2 sway bar links.
 That's another 24 moving hemi / ball joints and bushings that make up both sides of the front suspension.
 An Audi A6 has one of the most unique and complicated front suspension systems on the road today!
-We often get calls from customers who are still experiencing noise after replacing their struts and related components.
+We often get calls from customers who are still experiencing noise after replacing their shocks and related components.
 This is because control arm and shock related noises can be very similar.
 It is a difficult task to diagnose front end problems on these special suspension systems, even for the most experienced mechanics.
 Only automotive technicians that are familiar with the complexity of your specific Audi front suspension should troubleshoot and repair it.
 Stay tuned for our troubleshooting write up regarding the complexity of diagnosing Audi A6 front end suspension noises.

-The rear Audi A6 Quattro struts have the bump stops, shock lower spring perch plate, shock lower spring perch packing.
+The rear Audi A6 Quattro shocks have the bump stops, shock lower spring perch plate, shock lower spring perch packing.
 The rear Audi A6 Non-Quattro 2WD models have shock bump stops, and shock dust boot / sleeves as seperate components.

 It's easy to tell when your brakes or wipers need replacing.
-Determining if your Audi A6 struts need to be replaced isn't as simple.
+Determining if your Audi A6 shocks need to be replaced isn't as simple.
 There is no "replace them every x amount of miles" service interval standards here.
 Customers in need of Audi A6 shock replacement often notice a soft spongy ride feeling around 90,000 miles.
-Although this soft feel may not seem that bad, it indicates that the Audi A6 struts have already begun to loose their ability to dampen.
+Although this soft feel may not seem that bad, it indicates that the Audi A6 shocks have already begun to loose their ability to dampen.
 In our own Audi service shop, experience has shown that between 90,000-130,000 miles you'll begin to see a considerable deterioration in ride quality.
 When going over a bump a good Audi A6 shock should compress and spring up / rebound only once.
 Whereas, a worn out Audi A6 shock compresses and rebounds several times, causing a bouncy springiness.
 Due to this loss in dampening performance a worn out Audi A6 shock begins to significantly increase the wear on the related suspension components (control arms, mounts etc.) quickly reducing their service life.
 Why?
 To reiterate... instead of 1 compression, the shock is compressing 3 or 4 times before it brings the wheel back into control.
 This is serious, due to the complexity of the 24 moving hemi / ball joints and bushings that make up the front suspension.
 Customers seem to stretch their Audi A6 shock replacement out a little longer than other scheduled maintenance.
 Do you really want to run the risk of wearing out all of these suspension components or your whole front end?
-As you can see, it's very important to install a fresh new pair of struts in your A6 when you reach this high mileage.
+As you can see, it's very important to install a fresh new pair of shocks in your A6 when you reach this high mileage.

-This spongy feeling and slow bump recovery time is one of the first signs that you're in need of new Audi A6 struts.
+This spongy feeling and slow bump recovery time is one of the first signs that you're in need of new Audi A6 shocks.
 Other symptoms include bald patches on your tires, tire cupping, excessive shock oil seepage, vehicle pulling, poor steering response, or sharp knocks, such as when going over railroad tracks.

 The importance of servicing your Audi A6 suspension the correct way can not be overstated!
 In this economy many are trying to save wherever possible.
 However, think carefully before cutting corners in this department.
-When replacing Audi A6 struts in our own service facility, we've seen that other suspension parts (i.e. Audi A6 shock mounts, stops, boots, and hardware) show significant signs of wear or have already begun to deteriorate and are not reusable.
-Many customers who've replaced only their Audi A6 struts, have found that they're still experiencing similar suspension problems as well as random front end suspension noises.
-This may be because other worn shock related components can simulate the same symptoms as bad struts.
-Why go through the significant labor to replace the Audi A6 struts only to realize a failure in one or more of the related items.
+When replacing Audi A6 shocks in our own service facility, we've seen that other suspension parts (i.e. Audi A6 shock mounts, stops, boots, and hardware) show significant signs of wear or have already begun to deteriorate and are not reusable.
+Many customers who've replaced only their Audi A6 shocks, have found that they're still experiencing similar suspension problems as well as random front end suspension noises.
+This may be because other worn shock related components can simulate the same symptoms as bad shocks.
+Why go through the significant labor to replace the Audi A6 shocks only to realize a failure in one or more of the related items.
 Consequently needing to redo your suspension job?
 Many wish they would have spent the extra money up front than face this labor intensive job a second time.
 Consider the following:

 Usually when an Audi A6 shock begins to go bad the seals start to seep oil.
 This shock oil leaks onto the bump stop eating away at the rubber foam material, affecting its density and ability to perform its job properly.
-If the bump stop isn't replaced, your new struts have the chance of bottoming out, causing internal shock damage and premature failure.
-Replacing the stops helps protect new Audi A6 struts from bottoming out when hitting potholes and rough roads.
+If the bump stop isn't replaced, your new shocks have the chance of bottoming out, causing internal shock damage and premature failure.
+Replacing the stops helps protect new Audi A6 shocks from bottoming out when hitting potholes and rough roads.
 Leaking shock oil can also get onto the dust boots.
 Over time this eats away at and weakens the rubber causing it to deteriorate and eventually rip.
 Ripped dust boots allow road grime and dirt to contaminate the shock causing scarring of the shock shaft and seals, resulting in premature shock failure.
-Replacing the boots protects new Audi A6 struts (shock shaft and seal) from dirt and dust, ensuring their long lifespan.
+Replacing the boots protects new Audi A6 shocks (shock shaft and seal) from dirt and dust, ensuring their long lifespan.